 My trip to Athens was a time for discovering new things.
-And The Literary Walk was no exception.
-This was a tour of the literary heritage of 20th century Athens, and it was full of discoveries, large and small, things I would never have found for myself.
+And my tour around Literary Athens was no exception.
+This was an exploration of the literary heritage of 20th century Athens, and it was full of discoveries, large and small, things I would never have found for myself.

 A Hidden Literary Heritage

 I thought I knew something about Greek Literature.
 Homer, Aristophanes, Euripides… all the greats of the classical era.
 I was familiar with the names and I’d read quite a few of them.
 But 20th century literature?

 That was the first discovery.
 Our guide, Kostis, explained that Athens (and Greece) had a particularly vibrant literary scene during the last century, including two Nobel prize winners.
 But much of the greatest writing was poetry, a medium that does not always translate well into other languages, meaning that writers were often not “visible” to non-Greek speakers.

 As we walked around it became apparent that the literary history of 20th century Athens was inextricably linked with the cultural history of Europe.
 We walked past a building that was the site of the first literary salon in Athens (in modern times at least).
 Another discovery: who would have thought that this seemingly derelict building had once hosted lively debates between intellectuals from across Europe?